Ananwita/mediassist/README.md

 ## Problem Statement

-MediCare General Hospital receives 200+ helpline calls daily.
+MediCare General Hospital receives a high volume of daily helpline queries.
 80% ask the same five questions.
 MediAssist is a 24/7 LangGraph-powered AI assistant that answers from a verified knowledge base, remembers the conversation, uses live tools for time-sensitive queries, and never fabricates information.